maaaaz/herenowandroid/README.md

 Description
 -----------
-A simple android port of the original Nokia Here & Now application
+A simple android port of the original Nokia Here and Now application

 Features
 --------